African Plate Boundary

 If you could rewind time 250 million years ago, this would put you in the Permian Period.
 In the Permian period, there was just the Pangaea supercontinent.

 From coast to coast, Pangaea was surrounded by the superocean Panthalassa.
 Gradually, continental drift tore the supercontinent apart into separate continents.
-If you were alive in the Permian Period, it would just be stone’s throw away from New York to Africa.
+If you were alive in the Permian Period, it would just be a stone’s throw away from New York to Africa.

 Following this period, a rift opened separating the continents of African and South America as Gondwanaland.
 Then, Laurasia consisted of today’s North America, Europe, Greenland, and Asia in the north.
 Finally, the Tethys Sea separated Gondwanaland and Laurasia in the Triassic Period.